 Investors are attracted to mortgage REITs (mREITs) like Redwood Trust

 If you're having trouble understanding, think of it this way: Paris Hilton is famous because everyone pays attention to her.
 Everyone pays attention to her because she's famous.
-It's a cycle that feeds off itself.
+The cycle feeds off itself.

 Thus, the traditional approach of figuring out future earnings and an appropriate multiple doesn't make sense, because the share price of the mREIT helps determine its future earnings and vice versa.
 Instead, investors should try to figure out the current phase of the boom-bust cycle, which Soros describes in four acts.